Sorangon/Enhanced-Scene-Manager/README.md

 <ins><b>- Seperate your scene to make teamwork easier.</ins></b></br>
 For example, for a level you can make a logic scene that manage the logic and gameplay part and also make a graphic level on which you will create your level environment art.
-This allow you and your team to work on the same level on his proper part <b>without having merge problems</b>
+This allow you and your team <b>to work simultaneously on the same level</b> on his proper part <b>without having merge problems</b>.

 <ins><b>- Reuse your scenes to reduce application weight.</ins></b></br>
 For example, you want to create 2 levels in a same environment.
-With this system, you san separate the graphic part of the level in a scene and use 2 others one to manage different levels logic and reference the same graphic scene in two differents bundles.
+With this system, you san separate the graphic part of the level in a scene and use 2 others one to manage different levels logic then reference the same graphic scene in two differents bundles.